Yunxiang-Li/SFML_Space-Shooter-Game-Demo/README.md

 ## Install

-I Use C++ language, SFML(Simple and Fast Multimedia Library) and CLion (an IDE) under Windows 10 environment for this project.
+I Use C++ language, [SFML(Simple and Fast Multimedia Library)](https://www.sfml-dev.org/index.php) and CLion (an IDE) under Windows 10 environment for this project.

 [CLion Download](https://www.jetbrains.com/clion/download/#section=windows)<br>

 ## Ideas

-1. Complete main game loop and set time fixed for each frame.
+1. Complete main game loop by processing each event and real time input while window is open and set time fixed for each frame using sf::Clock and sf::Time class provided by SFML.

 2. Use C++ template to build resource holder for each type of resource(Textures, Fonts and so on).

+3. Use multiple inheritance to build the game world.
+SceneNode class as a virtual base class which controls the whole game world and each layer's entrance(for instance, background layer, air layer and son on).
+SpriteNode class is a derived class which inherits SceneNode class

 ## Structure